 – The Hagia Sophia was originally built as a Christian cathedral, but was converted to a mosque during the Ottoman empire.
 When you visit Hagia Sophia, you will see Christian religious figures and symbols all over the mosque.

-Bartering at the Grand Bazaar proved to be challenging.
+Bartering while shopping at the Grand Bazaar proved to be challenging.
 I’m usually pretty good at holding my own against pushy vendors, but the ones at the Grand Bazaar made it extra difficult to strike a deal.

 The usual bartering goes like this:

 The vendors sees you looking at an item, then they start naming their price.
 My typical response would be to cut the said price in half.
 Afterwards, the vendors typically answers with a big “NO!”, which brings me to the next step of pretending to walk away from the deal.
 The “wallk-away” is usually in hopes that the vendor will stop me and give me a lower price.

 However, the vendors did not care about you walking away.
 And it was so annoying – I felt defeated!

 Side note: bartering prices with the vendors easily turns in to the vendors guessing if I come from Korea, Japan, China, Vietnam, or Thailand….

 SOMETHING FIRST ON THIS TRIP